Join our CASP Team!

 This is a full-time exempt position at 40 hours per week.
 The first 3 months are dedicated to building a full-time caseload (approximately 20 – 25 clinical hours weekly), case consultations, trainings, a variety of professional activities.
 Clinical hours are generally mid/late morning into the evening hours; some weekend hours are also an option.

 The Institute for Girls’ Development embraces diversity in our staff and in the clients we serve.
 Bilingual/bi-cultural applicants are encouraged to apply.

 Positions are available now.
 Start dates are negotiable.

 Base salary plus percentage-based bonus, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.

 - Provide a cover letter, explaining your interest in this position.
 Please include any additional specializations, i.e. neurodiversity, eating disorders, substance abuse, etc.

 - Provide your curriculum vitae and 3 references.

 - Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.

-- In the subject line, specify your interest – Licensed: Child and Adolescent Specialty Practice.
+- In the subject line, please note your last name and specify your interest, i.e. Perez Licensed Therapist: Child and Adolescent Specialty Practice.